dart-lang/site-www/src/content/tools/pub/publishing.md

 1. Verifies that your package follows the [pubspec format][pubspec] and [package layout conventions][pkg-layout].

-1. Validates that `git status` is clean (warns against publishing files that are tracked in git, but have uncommitted changes).
+1. Validates that `git status` is clean.
+Warns if files that are tracked in git have uncommitted changes.

 1. Shows all of the files it intends to publish.